INFO490/assignments/hw8/hw8.markdown

     >>> X.shape
 	(127208, 6)

-I removed the missing values and statistical values from each column, e.g. for the AGEP column
+I removed the missing values and statistical outliers from each column, e.g. for the AGEP column

     mask = (X[:, 0] >= 18) # column 0 is AGEP, keep only 18 years or older
     X = X[mask]

-Since variables are on different scales, we also need to standardize them.
+Since the variables are on different scales, we also need to standardize them.
 So I scaled my dataset by doing

-    scaler = preprocessing.StandardScaler().fit(X)
+    scaler = sklearn.preprocessing.StandardScaler().fit(X)
     X_scaled = scaler.transform(X)

-See (Preprocessing data)[http://scikit-learn.org/stable/modules/preprocessing.html] section of *Scikit-learn* documentation.
+See [Preprocessing data](http://scikit-learn.org/stable/modules/preprocessing.html) section of *Scikit-learn* documentation.
 Now *X_scaled* should be ready to be used in actual data mining.

 Pre-processing (which includes understanding your dataset) is the most time-consuming yet an essential part of data mining; I heard one data mining expert say that pre-processing could take up to 60 percent of her time.